 Priors Court is a 16th Century Tudor House, with an interesting history and a long equestrian tradition.

-Court Equestrian have published a book!
+Court Equestrian have published their second book!

-children's story features one of the young riders from Court Equestrian (Tess) and
+young riders from Court Equestrian and

 actual horses, the star of which is Leon.